-Variable-length return lists Next: Previous: Variable-length argument lists Up: Octave Features
+Variable-length return lists Next: Built-in ODE and DAE solvers Previous: Variable-length argument lists Up: Octave Features

 Octave also has a real mechanism for handling functions that return an unspecified number of values so it is no longer necessary to place an upper bound on the number of outputs that a function can produce.